xwyangnk/JOC-2019-02-OA-031/README.md

 # JOC-2019-02-OA-031
 Data and Code for Paper "A Computational Approach to First Passage Problems of Reflected Hyper-Exponential Jump Diffusion Processes"

+Here we provide data and code used to generate numerical results in the paper "A Computational Approach to First Passage Problems of Reflected Hyper-Exponential Jump Diffusion Processes", which is forthcoming at the INFORMS Journal on Computing.

+All Data are store in .mat format of MATLAB.
+All algorithms are coded in MATLAB 2017a.

+One need first install the MATLAB "Multiprecision Computing Toolbox," which is available at https://www.advanpix.com.

+To replicate the numerical results reported in Section 4 of the paper, please use "Figure1_Q2_to_Q5.m" to generate Figure 1; use "Table3_PanelA_Dist_FPT.m" to generate LIVs in Panel A of Table 3; use "Table3_PanelB_Joint_Dist_FPT_TV.m" to generate LIVs in Panel B of Table 3; use "Table5_Table6_Q5.m" to generate Table 5 (set mydigits=200) and Table 6 (set mydigits=32).

+For any question about the use of these data and code, please contact Xuewei Yang, the corresponding author, via xwyang@nju.edu.cn or xwyang@aliyun.com